fabianboesiger/fabianboesiger.github.io/_posts/2024-01-30-handling-financial-data.md

 description: "How to store and manipulate financial data."
 ---

-When dealing with financial data such as prices, it is common to see float or double data types being used.
+When dealing with financial data such as prices, it is common to see `float` or `double` data types being used.
 This seems fine and works as expected in most cases, however, there are some issues with floating point data types that might lead to bugs in the future.

 ## The Issue with Floating Point Numbers

 Floating point data tries to solve the issue of storing the infinite space of numbers in a finite space of bits.
-Naturally, this means that there is some sort of approximation going on.
-Consider the following example that takes a user input and parses it to a float to get the price per unit.
+Naturally, this means that there is some approximation going on.
+Consider the following example that takes a user input and parses it to a `float` to get the price per unit.

 ```java
 String userInput = "4.20";